 Mr. Gino Soave

-Mr. Gino Soave is a Director in the Risk Advisory Practice of PricewaterhouseCoopers, LLP based out of the firm's Toronto office.
+Mr. Gino Soave is a Director in the Risk Advisory Practice of PricewaterhouseCoopers, LLP based out of the firm's New York office.
 He has close to 20 years of diversified financial services industry experience as an Industry Consultant, Academic and Registered Representative for a national full-service IIROC-member firm.
 His professional accreditations include Chartered Financial Analyst, and Certified Anti-Money Laundering Specialist.
 He also spent 4 years in East Asia living and working in Hong Kong and Japan and travelling extensively throughout the region.
 Mr. Soave is an alumnus of St. Michael's College.
-He joined the Collegium in September 2012 and is also a member of the Finance and Nominating & Governance Committees.
+He joined the Collegium in September 2012.and is also a member of the Nominating & Governance Committee.

 Mr. Glen Stadtegger